instruct-br-archive/puppet-controlrepo/README.md

 The first step is to read this README to the end.

 The second step should be to install the Puppet agent.
-We suggest using [this project](https://github.com/instruct-br/puppet-installer) to automate it, but this simple command will do this for now:
+We suggest using [this project](https://github.com/instruct-br/puppet-installer) to automate it, but this simple command will install the latest version, for now:

     # curl https://raw.githubusercontent.com/instruct-br/puppet-installer/master/installer.sh | bash -s

 Then install the pre-reqs packages:

-    # yum install --assumeyes git gem
+    # yum install --assumeyes git

 Then it will be necessary to install some gems:

-    # gem install r10k --no-document
+    # /opt/puppetlabs/puppet/bin/gem install r10k --no-document

 After that, you should create your configuration files, as detailed below.

 ### r10k

+The `r10k` gem is the tool that manages the Puppet environments in the Puppet Server (CA or not).
+It turns each `git` branch into a Puppet environment.
+A new directory should be created to keep its config file:

     # mkdir --parent --verbose /etc/puppetlabs/r10k

 #### /etc/puppetlabs/r10k/r10k.yaml

+This is `r10k` configuration file.
+Controlrepo URLs are configured in the `sources` section.

 ``` yaml
 ---